-Brookdale is an Equal Opportunity Affirmative Action institution.
-No person in whatever relationship with the College, shall be subjected to discrimination or harassment on the basis of race, creed, color, nationality, national origin, ancestry, age, sex/gender (including pregnancy), marital status, civil union status, domestic partnership status, gender identity or expression, familial status, affectional or sexual orientation, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States, disability (including perceived, physical, mental, and/or intellectual disability) or other protected categories or activity (i.e., opposition to prohibited discrimination or participation in the complaint process).
+Brookdale Community College is an Equal Opportunity institution.
+No person, in whatever relationship with the College, shall be subjected to discrimination or harassment on the basis of race, creed, color, nationality, national origin, ancestry, age, sex, marital status, civil union status, domestic partner status, affectional or sexual orientation, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States, disability, or other protected categories or activity (i.e., opposition to prohibited discrimination or participation in the complaint process).
 Sexual harassment is a form of unlawful gender discrimination and, likewise, will not be tolerated.